matthewmeng/fullStackDevelopment/frontEnd/reactLearn/reactNotesIntro.md

         - Minds its own business.
 It does not change any objects or variables that existed before it was called.
         - Same inputs, same output.
 Given the same inputs, a pure function should always return the same result.

+    - Detecting impure calculations with 'StrictMode'
+      - By calling the component functions twice, Strict Mode helps find components that break these rules.
+Pure functions only calculate, so calling them twice won't change anything.
+      - To opt into Strict Mode, we can wrap our root component into '<React.StrictMode>'.
+Some frameworks do this by default.